-The purpose of the MTSA Office of Records is to serve as custodian of student academic and clinical records.
-This office provides verification of graduation for graduates of MTSA, as well as facilitating offering letters of reference from faculty related to students' or graduates' performance as students to potential employers, upon request by the student or graduate.
+The purpose of the MTSA Registrar's Office is to serve as custodian of student academic and clinical records.
+This office provides verification of enrollment or graduation upon request by students and alumni.
 All requests for verifications, transcripts, and/or letters of reference should be submitted IN WRITING to the Academic Support Specialist who is responsible for such records.

-Transcript Request are located on the MTSA website in the Alumni & Friends section.
-Complete the Transcript Request Form and return to Office of Records at MTSA via email, fax or mail as stated on the form.
+Transcript request information is located on the MTSA website in the Alumni section or can be accessed via this link (https://mtsa.edu/alumni/transcript-requests/).

+To request a copy of your transcript, complete the Transcript Request Form and return it to Registrar's Office at MTSA via email (verifications@mtsa.edu), fax, or mail as stated on the form.
+Students and alumni can also request an electronic copy of their MTSA transcript through the National Student Clearinghouse.